William Bradford Reed: Career

 Reed began his political career as an anti-Mason but switched to the Whig Party.
 He was elected to the Pennsylvania House of Representatives and served from 1834 to 1835.
 He was elected Pennsylvania Attorney General in 1838.
 He served as vice president of the Law Academy of Philadelphia from 1840 to 1841.
 He was elected a member of the Pennsylvania State Senate for the 1st district in 1841.
 He worked as a professor of American history at the University of Pennsylvania in 1850.

 Between 1851 and 1856, Reed served as the District Attorney of Philadelphia.
 In 1856, he was elected to the American Philosophical Society.

 Reed served as Minister to China from 1857 to 1858 In China, the U.S. had been neutral in the Second Opium War of 1856–58.
 Buchanan appointed Reed as Minister to China because Reed helped Buchanan win in 1856 by persuading old-line Whigs to support a Democrat.
 Reed's goal in China was to negotiate a new treaty that would win for the United States the privileges Britain and France had forced on China in the war.
-Reed did well.
-The Treaty of Tientsin (1858) granted American diplomats the right to reside in Peking, reduced tariff levels for American goods, and guaranteed the free exercise of religion by foreigners in China.
+Succeeding through the signing of the Treaty of Tientsin (1858), where, similar to Britain and France, American diplomats were granted the right to reside in Peking, tariff levels for American goods reduced, and, uniquely, the free exercise of religion by foreigners in China guaranteed.
 The treaty helped set the roots of what later became Washington's Open Door policy.

-After his return to the U.S. in 1860, he was active in Democratic Party politics and in New York journalism.
+After his return to the U.S. in 1860, he was active in Democratic Party politics after joining in 1856 and in New York journalism.
 For a time, he was an American correspondent for The Times of London.
 Reed published many controversial and historical pamphlets and contributed essays, chiefly to the American Quarterly and the North American Review.
 He wrote about his grandfather Joseph Reed in the book Life and Correspondence of Joseph Reed in 1847 and his grandmother Esther Reed in the book Life of Esther de Berdt in 1853.

+Reed remained a friend and ally of U.S. President James Buchanan until the latter's death in 1868.
+He wrote an ultimately scrapped preface for Buchanan's autobiography in 1865.
+Buchanan subsequently paid him an advance to write a biography.
+Though Buchanan also bequeathed a conditional payout for Reed's wife, feeling that that may help incentivize the book's completion, Reed never finished it.